New Paltz, NY: The 2018 Midterm Elections--A Weekend Seminar

 - See Travel links and resources.

-- Fitness scale: Easy.
+- Activity level: Easy.
 Walking is generally over level ground for short distances.
 May require ability to climb stairs or to stand for periods of time.